We’ve Got Answers

 Homework assignments may include reading articles posted by the instructor, writing a paper or an essay, and making posts on Populi in response to questions posed by the instructor.

 At various times in the course, students will respond to a question posed by the instructor based on the content learned during that particular unit.
 Students will be required to read a select number of posts from their peers and respond to their work.
 Guidelines are given for quality interactions.
 The instructor will read and interact with students through these posts.
-Also, the instructor will designate time slots during which he is available to students via chat.
+The instructor is also available to students through email or by appointment.

 A course is broken down into seven units, each being one week in length.
 Each unit contains several videos (approximately 3 hours per unit/week).
 Students will log on to the Learning Management System (Populi) where they will watch videos, make posts, interact with other students as well as the instructor, etc. All assignments are hosted on Populi.
 All assignments are submitted through Populi as well.
 Populi is user friendly with a low learning curve.